 Roast squash and hummus winter salad

 Salads tend to be more popular during the warmer months, but they’re no less delicious in winter.
-Packed with nutrient-dense vegetables, salads can help to boost your immune system and fend off colds.
+Packed with vegetables, salads can help boost your immune system and fend off colds.
 Plus, preparing salads that showcase the best produce of each season can be fun – so, why not try a winter salad?

 This roast squash and hummus salad recipe is jam-packed with vitamin C, beta-carotene, and an impressive serving of fibre and protein.
-Your plate will be a vibrant kaleidoscope of colours – from the rich orange butternut squash and carrots to deep purple red onions and fresh, green rocket leaves.
+Your plate will be a vibrant kaleidoscope of colours, from the rich orange butternut squash and carrots to deep purple red onions and fresh, green rocket leaves.

-For maximum benefits, making your own hummus with butter beans, garlic, paprika, lemon, rapeseed oil, and walnuts, means you can avoid the preservatives and high salt content of many store-bought versions.
+For maximum benefits, making your own hummus with butter beans, garlic, paprika, lemon, rapeseed oil, and walnuts means you can avoid the preservatives and high salt content of many store-bought versions.
 Walnuts are also high in selenium, an antioxidant that supports healthy thyroid function.

 To make a roast squash and hummus winter salad, try this recipe from BBC Good Food.
 Alternatively, check out our article, 10 flavour-packed salad recipes, for more ideas.